-I am a freshman at Texas A&M University in Corpus Christi, and I think I have an eating disorder.
+I am a freshman at a university, and I think I have an eating disorder.
 I starve myself, but sometimes I just have to binge.
 I have to do this until I feel better about myself, but I have an additional problem.
 I feel so depressed after I binge because I sit for over an hour trying self-induced vomiting, but it doesn't work for me.
 I feel it would be better to just purge and feel better than be left feeling hopeless because I couldn't undo my mistake.
 I was hoping you could tell me why I can't even vomit right?
 It doesn't seem fair.
 I just want to lose some weight, then I'll handle the eating problems, but for now I fear what this depression will lead to if I continue to occasionally lose the will-power to not eat but can't vomit.
 I'm sure you don't want to answer my question because you will feel you are contributing to my problem, but I'll take a chance and ask anyway.
 How can I make myself throw up or what can I take or do to get rid of my food.
 I just feel like I'm missing something, that so many girls have this problem, but I can't even do it the right way.
 Even this won't work for me to lose weight.

 I hope you receive this, and I apologize for the length.
 Thank you for your time.

 It’s good that you’ve reached out — it takes a lot of courage to acknowledge that you’re struggling with eating concerns and by asking for help, in any form, you've taken a huge step.
 Although you may feel that a cycle of starving, bingeing, and purging is the only way to lose weight, these behaviors could be dangerous and have long-term consequences for your physical and mental health.
 With that in mind, it may be helpful to refocus your energies on establishing a healthier relationship with food and your body — and break the cycle once and for all.